main logo icon

 What share of breaches involved vulnerability exploitation in 2025?

-The Verizon 2025 DBIR found vulnerability exploitation as the initial-access vector in 20 percent of breaches, a +34 percent year-over-year increase and roughly 3x the share two years earlier.
-Edge-device and VPN exploitation grew nearly 8x in a single year, from 3 percent to 22 percent of initial-access cases.
+The Verizon 2026 DBIR found vulnerability exploitation as the initial-access vector in 31 percent of breaches, making it the number one initial-access vector for the first time, up from 20 percent a year earlier and ahead of credential abuse, which fell to 13 percent.
+Edge-device and VPN exploitation grew nearly 8x in a single year, from 3 percent to 22 percent of initial-access cases, as first measured in the 2025 DBIR.

 What changed at the National Vulnerability Database in 2026?